beerose/blog/content/posts/stripe-with-blitz/post.md

 ---
-title: "Stripe and Blitz"
+title: "Adding Stripe to a Blitz application"
-path: "/stripe-with-blitzjs"
+path: "/stripe-with-blitz"
 tags: ["stripe", "blitz"]
-excerpt: ""
+excerpt: "This post is not a tutorial.
+It's more of a dev diary of how I integrated Stripe with a Blitz application.
+I'm going through the data flow, database models, and all things related to adding Stripe to a Blitz project."
 created: 2021-09-01
 updated: 2021-09-01
 ---

 _Disclaimer: you won't find a one size fits all solution in this blog post.
 I'll talk about something that worked for my project and how I dealt with adding Stripe.
 I'm doing it 1) as a part of "build in public", 2) hoping it can be helpful for somebody.
-It's also not a tutorial — I will go through the data flow, database models, and all things related to adding Stripe to a Blitzjs project.
+It's also not a tutorial — I will go through the data flow, database models, and all things related to adding Stripe to a Blitz project.
 If you decide to do something similar, make sure it fits your particular use case!_

 ## Introduction